plee-mbari/cv-evaluator/README.md

 The **output XLSX file** has a summary sheet, with the breakdown of the metrics for each test and the overall metrics, and an individual events page for each test sequence.

+### Module Breakdown
+`convert_json.py` is used to convert the tracker output (a series of JSON files, one for each frame) to a single CVAT-compatible XML track file.

+`evaluate_model.py` loads in the frame data from the XML track files and generates metrics for it.

+`run_benchmark.py` evaluates and aggregates metrics for a pre-defined test suite, with output written as an XLSX file.

+### See Also:
+[plee-mbari/deepsea-track-notebook](https://bitbucket.org/plee-mbari/deepsea-track-notebook): A project that makes use of this repository for evaluation of a video track.
+Several python notebooks show detailed steps for how the modules can be used to parse the tracker XML and JSON files.